-When our founder, Brian Maslach, decided to develop Beta Red Pre-Workout Formula, he began with deep, exhaustive research.
-He pored through studies to determine which ingredients would have the most potent effects on improving performance.
-Over 18 months was spent testing countless ingredients and almost as many prototype formulas to develop the best pre-workout product possible for endurance athletes.
+We began development of Beta Red Pre-Workout Formula with deep, exhaustive research to determine which ingredients would have the most potent effects on improving performance.
+Over 18 months were spent testing countless ingredients, and almost as many prototype formulas, to develop the best pre-workout product possible for endurance athletes.

 In our new blog series, we share some of this research and explain how Beta Red improves aerobic and anaerobic energy production.

 Last week we talked about Betaine and today we’re shining the spotlight on Citrulline Malate.

 Let’s start with the basics.
 Citrulline Malate is an amino acid compound made up of (surprise!) citrulline and malate.
 Citrulline is an amino acid first isolated in watermelon, whereas malates are salts and esters of malic acid and are found in many bitter tasting foods, such as apples and pears.